ChemEng stuff followers

 0.5 3.4

-Different gases will cause different partial pressures so that different data tables for solubility are required.
-The book Perrys Chemical Engineering Handbook is a good source of this kind of data.
+Different gases will yield different partial pressures, so different solubility data tables are required.
+The book Perry's Chemical Engineering Handbook is a good source of this kind of data.

-In the equilibrium reached for the solution of a gas component into a liquid phase different partial pressures shall be exerted too.
+In the equilibrium reached when a gas component dissolves in a liquid phase, different partial pressures shall be exerted.

-Whe the equilibrium partial pressures are large for small concentrations of the gas component in the liquid, it is said that there is low solublity.
-For the other case, high solubility would imply high concentration of the gas component in the liquid phase along with low partial pressures at equilibrium.
+When the equilibrium partial pressure of the gas component in the liquid is significant at low gas concentrations, the solubility is low.
+In the other case, high solubility would imply a high concentration of the gas component in the liquid phase, along with low equilibrium partial pressures.

-Fig. 03 General representation of the idea of the different pressures exerted at both side of the interface gas-liquid as the driving force of dilution of a gas component into a liquid phase.
+Fig. 03 General representation of the idea of the different pressures exerted at both sides of the interface gas-liquid as the driving force of dilution of a gas component into a liquid phase.

-As you may have already imagined the driving force at the heart of the gas absorption is a gradient pressure.
-Of course, the solubility is key but without gradient pressure, no dilution of gas component into the liquid phse may occur.
+As you may have already imagined, the driving force at the heart of the gas absorption is a pressure gradient.
+Of course, solubility is key, but without a gradient pressure, no dilution of the gas component into the liquid phase can occur.

-One important fact not seen from the table of solubility data is that as the pressure exerted in the gas increases, the fraction of the gas component in the mixture dicreases.
+One crucial fact not apparent from the solubility data table is that, as gas-phase pressure increases, the fraction of the gas component in the mixture decreases.
 This is not just a curious fact from the data but something useful in practice.

 This is the end of the post.
 I hope you find it useful.